-- Once registration opens, choose your summer BU Preview Day.
-BU Preview Day is your required freshmen orientation experience.
-Summer Freshmen and ACT 101 students are NOT required to participate in a BU Preview Day.
+- Register for a summer BU Preview Day, your required freshmen orientation.
+Summer Freshmen and ACT 101 students are NOT required to participate in a BU Preview Day

 - Staying overnight for your BU Preview Day?
 Make hotel accommodations at one of our campus partners.

-- Send your final high school transcript to the Admissions Office.
-Hey, we believe you graduated — but we need to make sure! ;-)
+- Send your final high school transcript to the Office of Admissions.
+Hey, we believe you graduated- but we need to make sure! ;-)

 - If applicable, send us any AP exam test scores and final transcripts from other colleges attended.

 - Interested in perfecting your Spanish, but want to stay far away from German?
 Think your French skills are already pretty good?
 We have an app for that!
 Well… sort of.
 Take the Language Proficiency exam to potentially fulfill your second language requirement before even arriving in the fall.
 OR!
 Complete the language preference request form to make sure you don’t end up in a foreign language you are not comfortable with.

 - Meet the OWLs!
 No, not those from Harry Potter!
 The OWLs from Bloomsburg, silly!
 OWL stands for Orientation Workshop Leader.
 OWLs are upperclassmen student leaders that are here to make your transition to Bloomsburg as awesome as possible!
 It is never too early to get in touch with an OWL!
 They are waiting to hear from you!

 Still with us?
 Get Excited, Get Started, and Get There checklists complete?
 Great!